Top 10 Minecraft BEST Armor Enchantments

 Boots.

 Another synonymous enchant that allows you to literally walk on water is Frost Walker.
 Although it’s fairly useful, this particular buff isn’t quite on the level of Depth Strider.
 In addition, the two are also incompatible with each other, so you’ll have to pick one between them.
-Our bets are definitely on the latter, considering it’s one of the best enchantments for armor in Minecraft.
+My bets are definitely on the latter, considering it’s one of the best enchantments for armor in Minecraft.

 9. Thorns III